Skip to content

 1. Regular Equipment Inspection Is Non-Negotiable

 The HSE investigation highlighted that Industrial Chemicals Ltd failed to implement adequate inspection regimes.
-For businesses handling hazardous substances, comprehensive equipment inspections must be scheduled, documented, and rigorously followed.
+For businesses handling hazardous substances, comprehensive equipment inspections must be scheduled, documented and rigorously followed.

 2. Maintenance Protocols Must Be Substance-Specific